avincentLoyco/yalty-backend/README.md

 bundle install
 ```

+On Linux, ensure method is set to *trust* in `pg_hba.conf` file.

-Create a postgres superuser role if not exist and setup databases:
+Then, create a postgres superuser role if not exist and setup databases:
 ```bash
 createuser -s rails
 rake db:create:all db:setup